geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/points.md

 ## Exercises

-1. Edit the `workshop/exercises/app/js/points.js` to hide the OpenStreetMap base layer.
-You need to set the `visible: true` to `visible: false`.
+1. Edit the `workshop/exercises/app/js/points.js` to show the OpenStreetMap base layer.
+You need to set the `visible: false` to `visible: true`.
 2. Change the default `CLASS` to use larger points in a more visible colour.
 3. Add another class to display another point type.
 Choose an appropriate symbol from the list at <http://localhost:5001/fonts.html>.
 Some example attribute types include `fast_food`, `monument`, and `post_box`.
 The source dataset is `workshop/exercises/mapfiles/data/osm/pois.fgb` - this can be opened in QGIS to view all available attributes and values.

 <!--

+If a symbol name doesn't exist:

+msDrawMap(): Image handling error.
+Failed to draw layer named 'pois'. msLoadMSRasterBufferFromFile(): General error message. unable to open file /etc/mapserver/new for reading

+E.g.

+    STYLE
+        SYMBOL "new"
+        SIZE 50
+        COLOR 0 0 0
+    END

 A symbol can also point to a SVG image file on disk as in the example below: